KennethNjuguna/Database_and_SQL-for_Data_Science_and_Python/README.md

 <p>Line magics start with a single % (percent) sign and apply to a particular line in a cell.</p>

 # Working with Real Databases
+<p>Most datasets are made of CSV attributes and elements are separated by a comma</p>